frylo/lafilmoteca/README.md

 A modern web application for movie enthusiasts to discover, search, and manage their personal film collection.

+> **Test Deployment**: This line was added to test the automatic deployment process.

 ## Features

 - Search for movies using The Movie Database (TMDB) API